JordanL2/ModularCalculator/README.md

 		* Way of seeing possible inputs for an operator or function - number of inputs, types allowed for each input
 	* Dialog that allows editing of feature options
 	* Auto-select dark theme if system theme is dark
-	* Option to reset variable state at start of multi-statement execution
 	* Option to display results in standard form

 * Usability / quality of life: